Cris7777/MSiA423-Project-Repo/README.md

 ### Mission

+Accuracy and transparency are goals of the product.

 **Accuracy**

 The product enables users to predict overall scores for players in their teams based on combinations on different input attributes, which includes: age, weight, strength, stamina, shot power, etc.